bubbajoe/bubbajoe.dev/md/projects/dgate.md

 ## Release Plan

-I plan to release the beta version of DGate at the end of this year (2023).
+I plan to release the beta version of DGate in February (2024).
 I am currently dogfooding DGate in several of my projects.

-In the process of prioritizing, refactoring and testing; just trying to think of many ways how DGate can/will be used and trying to design the application in a way that is scalable, yes flexible, and easy to use.
+DGate has gone through several iterations and large refactors.
+I am currently working on a large refactor to make DGate more flexible and easier to use, but most importantly, easier to test.